kbsaxena/BQube/Spring-Rest-API.md

 Testing the API:

+Do a maven build and then run as Spring application

-1. Install Postman chrome plugin
+1. now go to browser and Install Postman chrome plugin
 2. Open new Request

 ################################################################